 In March, the U.S. Drug Enforcement Agency (DEA) sent a guidance letter to registrants concerning a new, one-time training requirement for all DEA-registered practitioners, including dentists.
 The Medication Access and Training Expansion Act, which was passed by Congress on December 29, 2022 as part of an omnibus bill, requires all prescribers of schedule II – V controlled substances to meet a one-time, eight-hour training requirement on identifying, treating, and managing patients with opioid or other substance use disorders.
+Information about the DEA’s new 8-hour training requirement can be found here.
 Some pertinent details include:

 - This is a one-time requirement and does not have to be repeated

 - Training does not need to be continuous and can be done in a variety of settings, including virtually.

 - New applications must comply effective June 27, 2023.

 - For renewals, after June 27th, a dentist must complete the required training or attest to having completed past training by the next time DEA license is renewed.

 - Exempted from this are new dentists who are less than five years out of dental school.